top of page

 Gary.jpg

 In essence this festival is about collectively celebrating the depth of creative talent and energy here in the Bay.
 The festival itself is committed to working in partnership with the diversity of art forms, creativity and cultures with a connection to our region.
-We have an eye on the event being held annually and moving into the month of February from 2025 as a mechanism for extending our summer visitors season.
+We have an eye on the event being held annually and operating as a mechanism for extending our regions summer visitors season.

 We imagine events could be held in the remote regional halls around Golden Bay/Mohua, so it’s an opportunity for creatives of all types to present their work in the small communities in which they live!